A wildlife haven

 Any time of year and every type of weather is perfect for spotting wildlife at Charlecote.
 Birds, bugs and animals all find their ideal habitats and conditions in our grounds, and you’re bound to see something interesting when you visit.

-Our carefully managed riverside meadows are full of birds, beautiful wild flowers and insects – stroll along the mown paths or take a seat on a bench and see what’s out and about today.
+Our carefully-managed ancient riverside meadows are full of birds, beautiful wild flowers and insects – stroll along the mown paths or take a seat on a bench and see what’s out and about today.

 Pop in to the spinney behind the stables and watch the birds on the feeders from the shelter of our wildlife hide.

-The parkland is quieter on a Wednesday out of school holidays - the perfect time to enjoy the riverside tranquility.
+The parkland is quieter on a Wednesday out of school holidays - the perfect time to enjoy the riverside tranquillity.

 Bats at twilight

-If you're here for one of our evening events or at dusk in winter, do look out for the bats swooping around for insects around the outbuildings.
+If you're here for one of our evening events do look out for the bats swooping around for insects around the outbuildings.
 Check our What's On pages for events with the Warwickshire Bat Group.